 An exercise pen is one of the simplest forms of housing works well for many people.
 A 30″ tall exercise pen comes with eight 24″ panels, so you end up with a 4’x4′ space, or you can attach the sides to a wall to get a larger space.
 If your bunny likes to jump, try a taller pen.
 It gives them lots of room for a litter box, toys, a box to jump and chew on, a twig tent, or concrete tube to run through.
 You will need to protect your floor underneath, and can do that easily with some indoor/outdoor carpet, or pre-cut linoleum with a rug thrown on it for traction.
 This is an excellent way to create a bunny habitat.

 Never house your rabbit in the pet store cages that have a molded plastic bottom and wire top.
 They are absolutely too small!
-If you already have one, you can put it in your bunny’s space and leave the door open so it can be used as a litter box, or fill with hay or shredded newspaper for digging.
-If the door opens down like a ramp, you should cover or remove the door to protect your bun’s feet as he hops in and out.
+If you already have one, you can remove the wire top and put it in your bunny’s space so it can be used as a litter box.

-A large water bottle or heavy crock that cannot be tipped over.
+A heavy water bowl/crock that cannot be tipped over.